-Mike Foote cranked up his final lap—his sixtieth—with fifteen friends in tow.
-It was nearing 9 a.m. on March 18, almost a full day after he first started skinning up and skiing down the 1,020-foot Ed’s Run at Whitefish Mountain Resort in Montana.
+Mike Foote cranked up his final lap—his 60th—with 15 friends in tow.
+It was nearing 9 a.m. on March 18, 2018, almost a full day after he first started skinning up and skiing down the 1,020-foot Ed’s Run at Whitefish Mountain Resort in Montana.
 During the previous lap, he’d eclipsed the world record for vertical ascended and descended in 24 hours on ski-mountaineering gear.
 This last push was a celebration.

 “It was really emotional and really special, and I was surrounded by people that I love,” he says.
 “It was an amazing thing.”
 It was also his second-fastest lap of a very long day.

-Foote reached the bottom with seven minutes to spare, having gained a mind-bending 61,200 vertical feet since 9 a.m. the previous day.
-“I could have, in theory, climbed for five more minutes and then descended again, but I chose [not to].
+Foote reached the bottom with 7 minutes to spare, having gained a mind-bending 61,200 vertical feet since 9 a.m. the previous day.
+“I could have, in theory, climbed for 5 more minutes and then descended again, but I chose [not to].
 It felt like a very clean thing.
 I did a final full lap, and I was really happy being done.”

 “By defining the pace that he needed to maintain, that gave us a target to use.
 That formed the basis for the whole training strategy.
 It really wasn’t that complicated,” explains Johnston.
 “Mike has an incredibly high work capacity, so he managed to put in some phenomenal weeks of vertical.
 Some of the numbers are staggering.”